Do you have questions Call Us At (801) 226-1227

 The “pick-me-up” and calming effects that alcohol produces, combined with the legality of alcohol use, make alcohol an especially popular drug.
 In fact, according to the National Survey on Drug Use and Health conducted by the Department of Health and Human Services, an estimated 52.2 percent of Americans use alcohol.
 In addition, nearly a quarter of persons ages 12 were binge drinkers at some point in the 30 days before the survey was conducted (that’s about 60.1 million people).

-Alcohol abuse carries with it a myriad of negative consequences, both physical and psychological.
+Alcohol abuse carries with it a myriad of negative consequences, both physical and psychological that need to be given attention.

 Psychological effects of chronic alcohol abuse include sleep pattern changes, changes in mood or personality, depression, anxiety, hallucinations, delusions, shortened attention span, and impaired coordination.
 Ultimately alcohol abuse can lead to chronic psychological symptoms and even amplify existing mental health issues.